 Prior to AB 540’s passing, undocumented students were faced with expensive nonresident fees, which deterred many from seeking higher education.

-AB 540 made an education possible for Quiroz, it doesn’t include a work permit, so he chose to work under the table before the DACA executive order was signed into law.
+Although AB 540 made an education possible for Quiroz, it didn’t didn’t help him obtain a work permit and he was forced to work under the table before the DACA executive order was signed into law.

 In 2012, the year the Obama administration signed the DACA order, Quiroz paid the $465 fee and enrolled in the federal program that protects him from deportation, and allows him to apply for a two-year work permit.